thunderbird/mailstrom/README.md

   tb:secrets:PulumiSecretsManager:
     secrets:
       secret_names:
+        - stalwart.postboot.fallback_admin_password
         - stalwart.postboot.postgresql_backend
 ```

-This ensures the secret is populated with your connection details at the time the instances bootstrap and retrieve it.
+This ensures the secrets are populated with your connection details at the time the instances bootstrap and retrieve
+them.

-The Redis and S3 storage backends are created by this module.
+**Note:** The Redis and S3 storage backends are created by this module.
 Their connection details are stored in secrets
 automatically by the `StalwartCluster` module; you need take no additional action regarding those stores.